ECASEC Expert Group portal

 For easy reference, here is a link to the complete EU legal framework for electronic communications, which incorporates the 2009 reform.
 Article 13a can be found on page 55.

-From the end of 2020 the EECC (Article 40) will replace Article 13a.
+From the end of 2020 the EECC (Article 40) replaced Article 13a.
 The new EU telecom security rules in Article 40 of the EECC are largely a continuation of the approach under Article 13a.
 The EECC can be accessed here.

 In 2019 ENISA published a paper that explains the main changes in security supervision under the EECC, with respect to Article 13a.